Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ## 12/19/2022

 ## More Windows Security
-Unquoted Executable Paths: Windows programs have a setting that describes the path to a desired executable.
+Unquoted Service Paths: Windows services have a setting that describes the path to a desired executable.
 If that path is unquoted, we can abuse this and place.

 [Example Ref](https://medium.com/@SumitVerma101/windows-privilege-escalation-part-1-unquoted-service-path-c7a011a8d8ae)